samanthamoss87/Project-1/README.md

 ### User Usage Future Implementions

--  In the future exsisting customer will be able to log in their own portal/account through the webite home page or the speciic industry section on the Industry page.
+-  In the future existing customer will be able to log in their own portal/account through the website home page or the specific industry section on the Industry page.
-- The exsisting customer will be able to review;
+- The existing customer will be able to review;
     - Invoices.
     - Payment link to pay the invoice.
     - Contracts.